 When downloading updates or new apps, or for faster web browsing, activate the tablet's Wi-Fi.

 Use Google Now to control the tablet with your voice or to search the Internet.

 Android Tablet Help and Support

-If you happen to find yourself in serious phone trouble, here's a smattering of trusted places to check out for help with your Android tablet:
+If you ever happen to find yourself in really serious phone trouble, here is a smattering of trusted places to check out for help with your Android tablet: